 Schematic diagram of a proton transfer time-of-flight mass spectrometer (PTR-TOF-MS).
-Credit: Thomas Karl, University of Innsbruck
+Credit: Thomas Karl, University of Innsbruck number of compounds with the recently developed PTR-ToF-MS (Proton transfer time-of-flight mass spectrometry) method.

 Thomas Karl stressed the particular importance of fluxbased techniques in the tropics, where large species diversity hampers calculation of emissions by scaling up leaf-level measurements.
 Recent advances including the use of an Ionicon PTR-ToF-MS for measurement of methanol fluxes by eddy covariance, with the high mass resolution enabling methanol to be distinguished from isobaric ions.
 PTR-MS flux data across the USA and South America have been used to derive upper and lower bound estimates of dry deposition of the isoprene oxidation products methyl vinyl ketone and methacrolein to vegetation.
 Professor Karl also showed airborne measurements of anthropogenic VOCs in Mexico City and discussed source distributions.
 In the final part of the talk, he introduced a newly developed technique, proton transfer reaction quadrupole interface time of flight mass spectrometry, and its current application to measuring NMVOC fluxes, including benzene, over the city of Innsbruck.
-The speaker concluded with a summary of progress in CIMS (chemical ionisation mass spectrometry) over the last fifteen years and the consequent advances in flux quantification.
+The speaker concluded with a summary of progress CIMS (chemical ionisation spectrometry) over the last fifteen years and the consequent advances in flux quantification.